oijbaker/PyRGG/README.md

-# PySpatialNetwork
+# PyRGG
- A python library for spatial network analysis.
+ A python library for Random Geometric Graph analysis.